-Over your lifetime you are likely to build up a collection of jewellery.
+Over your lifetime you are likely to build up a collection of precious jewellery.
 Some people will collect more than others and have entire rooms filled with glittering jewels, golden necklaces and opulent earrings.
 While others may prefer to stick to a wedding band and useful watch.
-If you are gifted pieces in celebration of birthdays and achievements, keeping your jewellery looking beautiful can become more challenging.
+Keeping your jewellery looking beautiful can become more challenging.
 Dedicated jewellery boxes are fantastic.
 They often have different sections to store different types of jewellery safely.
 If you don’t have a jewellery box or your jewellery is starting to tarnish, check out the below advice on how to keep your important pieces looking fantastic.

 Protecting Soft Metals

 Pure gold is a beautiful metal material; however it is very soft and in its purest form is unsuitable for jewellery making.
-Instead it must be mixed with alternative metals to form an alloy, strengthening the gold and making it more durable.
+The gold mixing it with alternative metals to form and alloy, thus making it more durable.
 This is where the term carat is garnered from.
 The number of carats denotes the percentage amount of gold in the mix in 24ths.
 Thus 24-carat gold is pure, 18 carats is 75% gold, 14 carats is 58.5% gold and the lowest commonly found, 9 carats is 37.5% gold.

 This is also why it is recommended to wear gold engagement and wedding rings.
 Rings of the same carat prevent the higher carat ring scratching or marking the lower carat ring.
 Wrap items individually in a soft, clean and dry cloth when storing gold rings of varying carats

 Also avoid keeping jewellery anywhere that undergoes temperature changes or in direct light.
-The same can be said for other soft metals.
 Although gold is one of the softest and most prone to marks.
 Especially when stored loosely with hard gemstones like diamond, which can very easily mark gold jewellery.
-It is recommended to wrap all types of jewellery.
+You should wrap all types of jewellery.
 But remember that metals like platinum and silver are much more durable.
 Thus they are at less risk of being marked by other metals and gemstones.